shaunclarke2333/terraform-wordpress-on-aws/README.md

 # terraform-wordpress-on-aws

-Using terraform modules with symlinks to deploy WordPress on AWS with a LAMP stack in multiple environments.
+Using terraform modules with symlinks to deploy WordPress on AWS with a LAMP stack in multiple environments(Dev and Prod).

+resources are defined in a base directory.

+symlinks are then used to point to the same files in the prod and dev directory.

+.tfvars files are used to provide the variables for the specific environments.

 3 tier architecture(web, app and DB).